hbyacademic/HBY/aboutme.md

 - Since Jan.
 2019, I have written articles about image processing on [medium](https://medium.com/@hbyacademic).

-- Since June 2019, I have written articles about visual localization on [My Website](https://hbyacademic.github.io/HBY/).
+- I'm a novice in the field of visual localization.
+To record my learning process, since Jun.
+2019, I have written articles about visual localization on [My Website](https://hbyacademic.github.io/HBY/).